cloud303-akhan/docker-bioinfo-tools/README.md

 ```

 ## Testing
-Run `pytest` from the root of the repository to run all the tests; test results are output to stdout based on the test config settings in `pytest.ini`.
+Using any user that has `docker run` privileges, run `pytest` from the root of the
+repository to run all the tests; test results are output to stdout based on the test
+config settings in `pytest.ini`.
+If you don't have `pytest` installed you can create
+a conda environment by running `conda create -n pytestenv pytest` and then activating
+it with `conda activate pytestenv`.

-After running `pytest` to confirm all tests pass, to append the results of the tests to the clinical fetal sex test log on `marge` run `pytest >> /mnt/storage/clinical/fetal_sex/test/docker-bioinfo-tools_test_log.txt`.
+After running `pytest` to confirm all tests pass, to append the results of the tests to
+the clinical fetal sex test log on `marge` run
+`pytest >> /mnt/storage/clinical/fetal_sex/test/docker-bioinfo-tools_test_log.txt`.